Woe, Canada: Germany stuns Canada 4-3 in Olympic semis

 He’s a dual citizen who was born and raised in Winnipeg, Manitoba, but didn’t look the slightest bit conflicted as he pumped his fist following a 5-on-3 power-play goal.
 A good player with the Western Hockey League’s Tri-City Americans and Calgary Hitmen, Macek looked like a star playing in the Olympics against Canada.

+”It was nice,” Macek said of scoring against Canada. ”The guys here on Team Germany, they’re my brothers now.
+It’s like a family in there.”

-Danny aus den Birken was good again in net in making 28 saves, but Canada also struggled to break Germany’s suffocating neutral-zone trap to even get into the offensive zone for quality scoring chances and couldn’t cash in when there.
+Goaltender Danny aus den Birken was strong again in net in making 28 saves, but Canada also struggled to break Germany’s suffocating neutral-zone trap to even get into the offensive zone for quality scoring chances and couldn’t cash in when there.

+”We just stick to our abilities,” Plachta said. ”We’re not the fastest team.
+We’re not the most skilled team, but we’re just a bunch of guys sticking together on the ice and off the ice, too.
+Everybody has a job and everybody did their job.”

-Canada lost in the quarterfinals in Turin in 2006 with NHL players on its roster, but this loss is still hard to take for a nation that has already set a national Winter Games medals record with 27.
+Canada lost in the quarterfinals in Turin in 2006 with NHL players on its roster, but this loss is still hard to take for a nation that has already set a national Winter Games medals record.
 Canada won four gold medals in freestyle skiing and two in figure skating, where it has seven overall.
-Scott Moir, Tessa Virtue and Kelsey Serwa have been among Canada’s heroes but the curling and hockey teams so intertwined with the nation’s sporting identity came away disappointed.
+Scott Moir, Tessa Virtue and Kelsey Serwa have been among Canada’s heroes but the curling and hockey teams came up short.

 —